neorning97/Master-s-thesis/scripts/3D_models/README.md

 Each chromosome is represented in Chrom3D as a chain of genomic beads, each positioned at (x, y, z) coordinates in 3D space.
-The centroid is simply the mean x, y, z position across all beads on a chromosome — a single point that summarises where that chromosome sits in the nucleus on average.
+The centroid is simply the mean x, y, z position across all beads on a chromosome, a single point that summarises where that chromosome sits in the nucleus on average.

 The distance between the centroids of two chromosomes is then the Euclidean